Welcome to this project,

 WHAT IS ARCHAEOGAMING?

-Archaeogaming is a new field that integrates the methods of archaeological discovery in the environment of video games, using interactive and collaborative play to teach and learn about the past.
+Archaeogaming is a new field that integrates the methods of archaeological discovery with the environment of video games, using interactive and collaborative play to learn and to teach about the past.
+The unique and appealing nature of this program will provide an active learning experience for students and for teachers as well.

 What are SASA's Video Learning Modules?